AmrDhaliwal/DataAnalysis-Science/README.md

   - First major project using Seaborn and Scikit-learn.
 Used Seaborn to visualize the data with help from the Pandas library.
 Created a linear regression model to predict the revenue of a movie.
 * College Major vs Salary Expectations
-  - The project was done to practice basic data cleaning and processing.
+  - This project was done to practice basic data cleaning and processing.
 Using the cleaned data a few general questions were answered for example "which degrees have the highest starting salaries?".

 ## Requirments.txt